ruimarinho/brother-mobile-cable-label-downloader/README.md

 As an alternative, Brother offers a consumer app called _Brother iPrint&Label_, for ([iOS](https://apps.apple.com/us/app/brother-iprint-label/id523047493) and [Android](https://play.google.com/store/apps/details?id=com.brother.ptouch.iprintandlabel&hl=en&gl=US)) and _Brother P-touch Editor_ for [macOS](https://apps.apple.com/us/app/brother-p-touch-editor/id1453365242?mt=12), both offering a much more limited catalog of labels to use.

 Since the label format is compatible between both applications, there should be no reason for not importing the industrial labels into the consumer app.
-After all, who doesn't have extensive IoT projects at home that need professionally-looking labeling?
+After all, who doesn't have extensive IoT projects at home that need professionally-looking labelling?

 ## Installation